Monarchies in Europe: Netherlands

 His descendants became de facto heads of state of the Dutch Republic during the 16th to 18th centuries, which was an effectively hereditary role.
 For the last half century of its existence, it became an officially hereditary role and thus a monarchy (though maintaining republican pretense) under Prince William IV.
 His son, Prince William V, was the last stadtholder of the republic, whose own son, King William I, became the first king of the United Kingdom of the Netherlands, which was established on 16 March 1815 after the Napoleonic Wars.
 With the independence of Belgium on 21 July 1831, the Netherlands formally became the Kingdom of the Netherlands.
-The current monarch is Willem-Alexander.

 Norway

 Norway was united and thus established for the first time in 872, as a kingdom.
 As a result of the unification of the Norwegian petty kingdoms, which traces the monarchs even further back in time, both legitimate and semi–legendary kings.
 It is thus one of the oldest monarchies in the world, along with the Swedish and Danish ones.
 Norway was part of the Kalmar Union from 1397 until 1524, then part of Denmark–Norway from 1536 until 1814, and finally an autonomous part of the Union between Sweden and Norway from 1814 until 1905.
 Norway became completely independent again on 7 June 1905.
-Support for establishing a republic lies around 20 per cent.
-The current monarch is Harald V.
+Support for establishing a republic lies around 20 percent.

 Spain

 Spain came into existence as a single, united kingdom under Charles I of Spain on 23 January 1516.
 The monarchy was briefly abolished by the First Spanish Republic from 11 February 1873 until 29 December 1874.
 The monarchy was abolished again on 14 April 1931, first by the Second Spanish Republic – which lasted until 1 April 1939 – and subsequently by the dictatorship of Francisco Franco, who ruled until his death on 20 November 1975.
 Monarchy was restored on 22 November 1975 under Juan Carlos I, who was also the monarch until his abdication in 2014.
-His son Felipe VI is the current monarch.